The Great Wall of Money

 Power and Politics in China's International Monetary Relations

 Eric Helleiner is Professor and Faculty of Arts Chair in International Political Economy, Department of Political Science and Balsillie School of International Affairs, University of Waterloo.
-He is the author of Forgotten Foundations of Bretton Woods: International Development and the Making of the Postwar Order, States and the Reemergence of Global Finance: From Bretton Woods to the 1990s, and The Making of National Money: Territorial Currencies in Historical Perspective and coeditor of The Great Wall of Money: Power and Politics in China's International Monetary Relations, all from Cornell.
+He is the author of States and the Reemergence of Global Finance: From Bretton Woods to the 1990s and The Making of National Money: Territorial Currencies in Historical Perspective and coeditor of The Great Wall of Money: Power and Politics in China’s International Monetary Relations, all from Cornell.

 Forgotten Foundations of Bretton Woods